onewittygrassblade/akka-iot-tutorial/README.md

 The plan is to reproduce the tutorial example and build on it to obtain a complete application.

 [This stage](https://github.com/onewittygrassblade/akka-iot-tutorial/tree/4c312c6378f373e2f909ba9f15d2fffe1df287b4)
-of this repository history reflects the complete code of the tutorial.
+of this repository history reflects the complete code of the tutorial without any addenda.

 ## Context